I have a policy to not discuss politics and war. I’m totally against it. (Ooops…sorry. That just slipped out.)

-Our Crystal Content Manager Lisa (she’s the one that helps me prep these blog posts & our Glitter Updates…and there she is smiling her gorgeous smile below) went above & beyond and took a trip out to this shop (Zacchariah Zypp & Co.) to check out this unique lapis find. 🙂 TY Lisa!♥
+Our Crystal Content Manager Lisa (she’s the one that helps me prep these blog posts & our newsletters…and there she is smiling her gorgeous smile below) went above & beyond and took a trip out to this shop (Zacchariah Zypp & Co.) to check out this unique lapis find. 🙂 TY Lisa!♥

 The owner of the of the shop, Noel Adam, who found the forgotten lapis stash & purchased it, stated on his website, “Now all this lapis belongs to me, but I don’t really feel like I own it.
 It’s more like I’m the caretaker of it…There’s something special about this lapis.
 It really does have a certain feel, almost a spiritualization about it.”

 Well, we totally get that!
 Here’s a close up Lisa took of the Blue Wrinkle Lapis.